gargsaar/singlepage_website_ni/_posts/2019-12-09-ai-and-the-future-of-lending.markdown

 #### AI Use-Cases for Lending
 Artificial Intelligence can be utilized to improve the customer experience throughout the loan lifecycle.
-*Marketing departments can benefit through improved targeting in their campaigns *Credit risk departments can create scorecards to make more informed decisions on whether or not to accept an application *Opportunities for cross-sell and upsell can be identified by analyzing the behavior of existing customers and by assessing the risk of default, proactive actions can be taken to mitigate the risk early
+* Marketing departments can benefit through improved targeting in their campaigns
+* Credit risk departments can create scorecards to make more informed decisions on whether or not to accept an application
+* Opportunities for cross-sell and upsell can be identified by analyzing the behavior of existing customers and by assessing the risk of default, proactive actions can be taken to mitigate the risk early
-*Collection analytics can predict the likelihood of delinquent customers paying back the debt and the right channel to reach out to these customers.
-This would not only help in increasing the interest revenue, but also in reducing the operating costs.
+* Collection analytics can predict the likelihood of delinquent customers paying back the debt and the right channel to reach out to these customers.
+This would not only help in increasing the revenue, but also in reducing the operating costs.

 #### AI Models - Build vs. Buy
 Artificial Intelligence can enable FIs to use statistics and machine learning techniques to build credit scoring models on their own, specific to their business needs and customer profiles.
 In-house analytics can provide insights that are transparent for inputs, methodologies, and assumptions; and flexible in changing assumptions and input parameters, which can be updated frequently.